fsoubelet/dotfiles/README.md

 </p>

-This folder contains my dotfiles, used on a mac currently running macOS Mojave (10.14.5).
+This folder contains my dotfiles, used on a mac currently running macOS Mojave (10.14.6).

 ## Package overview

-This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
+This repository contains my configurations for a series of software and utilities that make my mac and the commandline feel like home.
-These include OS defaults and terminal profile as well as shell, git, editors and package manager configurations.
+These include OS defaults and terminal profile as well as shell, git, editor and package manager configurations.
 An installation script is included to automatically implement them on a fresh new macOS machine.

 The `install.sh` script will install some needed software and setup configuration files.